jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/good-stuffs.md

 ["Three Paradigms"](http://blog.cleancoder.com/uncle-bob/2012/12/19/Three-Paradigms.html) by Uncle Bob Martin

-> But in that same 40 years software technology has barely changed at all.
-After all, we still write the same if statements, while loops, and assignment statements we did back in the ’60s.
-If I took a programmer from 1960 and brought him forward through time to sit at my laptop and write code; he’d need 24 hours to recover from the shock; but then he’ll be able to write the code.
-The concepts haven’t changed that much.
+> ...**But in that same 40 years software technology has barely changed at all.** After all, we still write the same if statements, while loops, and assignment statements we did back in the ’60s.
+If I took a programmer from 1960 and brought him forward through time to sit at my laptop and write code; he’d need 24 hours to recover from the shock; but then he’ll be able to write the code. **The concepts haven’t changed that much.**

 [Please Don't Learn to Code](http://www.codinghorror.com/blog/2012/05/please-dont-learn-to-code.html) by Jeff Atwood